 Makes approximately 12 to 14

 Preheat oven to 425 degrees.
 Line the baking sheet with parchment for baking.

 In a large bowl, add the flour, salt, sugar, baking powder, cream of tarter and mix.
 Next add the cubes of butter and work through with your fingers to small bits.

-Add the jalapenos and chives and mix.
+Add the jalapenos, chives and cheddar and mix gently.